pseudotensor/open-strawberry/README.md

 2. Fine-tune a model on the generated reasoning traces.
 3. Evaluate the performance and compare it with existing models.

+Other projects:
+* Key difference with [Raspberry](https://github.com/daveshap/Raspberry) is that they are focused on hard prompts, while we think a progressive learning approach with repeated fine-tuning will bootstrap towards o1.
+* Key difference with [g1](https://github.com/bklieger-groq/g1) is that they are focused on o1-like behavior alone, without emphasis how to fine-tune towards o1.
+* Anthropic and Google API support of prompt caching means much cheaper to run.  vLLM supports prefix caching that helps that too.

 ## Current Status

 This project is in its initial stages.
 Results and comparisons will be added as they become available.